-LEX 140 Prereguisites: Civil Litigation I 3 0 0 3
+LEX 140 Civil Litigation I 3 0 0 3

-Corequisites:

-This course int litigation.
-Topi Upon complet roduces the structure of the legal system and the rules gover cs include jurisdiction state and federal rules of civil procedur ion, students should be able to assist an attorney in pre-litiga pleadings and motions. e and d evic
+This course introduces the structure of the legal system and the rules governing civil litigation.
+Topics include jurisdiction state and federal rules of civil procedure and evidence.
+Upon completion, students should be able to assist an attorney in pre-litigation matters and preparation of pleadings and motions.

 LEX 141 Civil Litigation II 2 2 0 3

-Prerequisites: LEX 140
+Prerequisites: LEX 140 Corequisites: None

-Corequisites: None

-vers advanced topics in the civil litigation process.
-Topics inclutive trial and appellate procedures.
-Upon completion, students sl С

-assist an attorney in preparing and organizing documents for trial, settlement and post-trial practice.
+This course covers advanced topics in the civil litigation process.
+Topics include motions, discovery, and trial and appellate procedures.
+Upon completion, students should be able to assist an attorney in preparing and organizing documents for trial, settlement and post-trial practice.

-LEX 150 Commercial Law I
+LEX 150 Commercial Law I 2 2 0 3

-Corequisites: None This course covers legally enforceable agreements, forms of organization, and selected portions of the Uniform Commercial Code.
+This course covers legally enforceable agreements, forms of organization, and selected portions of the Uniform Commercial Code.
 Topics include drafting and enforcement of contracts, leases, and related documents and selection and implementation of business organization forms, sales, and commercial papers.
 Upon completion, students should be able to apply the elements of a contract, prepare various business documents, and understand the role of commercial paper.